 Prime Video accepts a variety of caption formats.
 Please review this information to help you create acceptable captions files.

 We recommend that you submit pop-on captions (captions that appear one to three lines at a time).
 If you provide roll-up captions, we must convert them to pop-on, which adds opportunity for error.

-If you're manually creating caption files without captions software, we highly recommend you download our sample files.
-You must edit your captions file in an editor that can create plain text files in a UTF-8 encoding.
+If you're manually creating caption files without captions software, we highly recommend downloading our sample files.
+Your captions file must be edited with a text editor that can create plain text files in a UTF-8 encoding.
 UTF-8 ensures that customer devices will not display unrecognized text characters as random, unreadable symbols.

-Closed captions are timed text that includes both spoken dialogue and atmospherics for the deaf and hard of hearing.
+Closed captions are timed text assets that can be turned on or off and include both spoken dialogue as well as atmospherics for the deaf and hard of hearing.
 There are many different types of closed caption file formats that you can choose from when creating your captions files.
 The following closed captions formats are accepted by Prime Video: